elixir-lang/elixir-lang.github.com/_posts/2013-05-23-elixir-v0-9-0-released.markdown

 This approach solves all the problems above:

 * Reducers are composable (notice how we have implemented map on top of reduce by composing functions);
-* Reducers are self-contained: there is no need keep state around which also solves the "dangling open resource" problem.
+* Reducers are self-contained: there is no need keep state around, which also solves the "dangling open resource" problem.
 The data type now knows exactly when the iteration starts and when it finishes;
 * Reducers do not dictate how a type should be enumerated.
-This means types like `Range` and `HashDict` can provide a much faster implementation for Reducers.
+This means types like `Range` and `HashDict` can provide a much faster implementation for Reducers;
+* Furthermore, the end result is a cleaner implementation of most of `Enum` functions (the [reducers pull request](https://github.com/elixir-lang/elixir/pull/1102) removes over 500LOC) and better performance!

 Reducers also opens up room for lazy and parallel enumeration, as [the Clojure community has already proven](http://clojure.com/blog/2012/05/08/reducers-a-library-and-model-for-collection-processing.html).